 Concluding Remarks

 This contribution introduced an analyzer add-on for the VTM-decoder software.
 The software is reported to be lightweight in complexity.
 It enables to obtain detailed statistics on the use of compression tools such as prediction modes, transformation, coefficient coding, and in-loop filtering.
 For further assessment and in-depths investigations of coding tools, it is proposed to include the analyzer into the VTM-reference software.

+The source code is freely available for download and further use at https://gitlab.lms.tf.fau.de/LMS/vtm-analyzer .

 Patent rights declaration(s)